elelel/optspp/README.md

 Argument force/f specified with value 'no' conflicts with other argument values
 ```

+Arguments may depend on the presence of other argument values if you specify them as a child of the dependncy.
+See tests for more examples.

 Some features are not available yet, consult the issues for more info.